hella753/tbc_academy_homework_5/README.md

 SQLite3 books database with fake random data. database consists of two tables for '**books**' with 1000 records and '**authors**' with 500 records.

+**The Books Database holds detailed information about published books and authors for effective data management.**
 ### **'books' table fields.**

 | id | Name   | Category   | Number_of_Pages | Date   | Author_ID |